FluxCapacitor2/easysearch/README.md

 - If you have a static site, check out [Pagefind](https://pagefind.app/).
 It runs search on the client-side and builds an index whenever you generate your site.
 - For very small, personal sites, check out [Kagi Sidekick](https://sidekick.kagi.com/) when it launches.
+- If you're a nonprofit, school, or government agency, you can disable ads on your Google Programmable Search Engine.
+See [this article](https://support.google.com/programmable-search/answer/12423873) for more info.

 ## To-do list